Signed in as:

 Billy Jack was our last rescue baby born on the farm when his Mother along with several others arrived to the farm pregnant.
 Alice was a wonderful Mother and he has grown to be a spicy character.
 He can be seen many days at Charity's side or wrestling with one of the other geldings.
 Jacks can play pretty rough.
 It's not uncommon to be putting ointment on naked patches on faces and necks..
 Boys will be boys when it comes to donkeys.
 Even geldings.

 Lovey is a complete sweetheart and attached at the hip to Eden and her daughter Charity.
 She must have some distant Poitou in her background.
-She has a straight mane and a curly long except in the heat of summer.
+She has a straight mane and a curly long coat except in the heat of summer.
 She has suffered constantly from white line disease which takes constant care and supervision.
-She is also being examined for a growth she has had and now demands biopsy.
+She has recently had a cancer removered and so far so good !
+Nothing has grown back.
 Wish her luck.

 Feisty confident Charity is Lovey's daughter.
 She came to us as a baby with Lovey and Eden from a good home in Georgia.
 Due to health issues they could no longer stay in that loving home.
 This happens all too often.
 Make sure you have a will that includes money for the care of your animals.
-Please contact us if you wish to make arrangements for your animal's care in the future.
+Please contact us or another reputable sanctuary if you wish to make arrangements for your animal's care should they outlive you or you should become unable to care for them.

 Eden is a very special girl.
 She is the mother of healthy TWINS .
-They do not reside here but at another sanctuary.
-Luckily they were all owned by a lovely woman who cared for them but had to surrender them due to health issues
+They do not live here but at another sanctuary.
+Luckily they were all owned by a lovely woman who cared for them but had to surrender them due to health issues.
+Eden like many rescues is pagued by hoof issues that require constant care.

 Maybelle is Cole's Mom.
 They Came to us when Cole was only a week old.
 When we began donkey walks years ago Maybelle would ofter stop in her tracks for 30 minutes until she felt ready to proceed.
 Donkeys must feel great trust in order to be given direction.
 Maybelle is one of the inspirations for the purple donkey name Her beautiful deep silver gray coat reflects the sun in the early evening or morning giving her the appearance of being a Purple Donkey